mpleroux/react_tic_tac_toe/README.md

 I created the project from scratch using Vite instead of the in-browser development environment.
 There were only a handful of CSS styles to copy from the sandbox files download into my new project.

 The tutorial was well written and easy to follow.
-The tutorial was more about game mechanics than React concepts, but that's an effective way to introduce people to it.
-I'm impressed by the overall quality of all the documentation on the React website.
+It was more about game mechanics than React concepts, but that's an effective way to introduce people to React.
+Overall I'm impressed by the quality of the documentation on the React website.

-I plan to circle back to this tutorial and make the enhancements it suggests in the final section.
+I plan to circle back and make the enhancements suggested in the final section.
 In addition I would like to:

 - Report when the game ends in a tie
 - Add a button that clears the move history and resets the game